artvinee/bingx-auto-withdraw/README.md

 time.sleep(random.randint(30, 60)) instead of 30 and 60 specify your rest range between outputs in seconds.

-If the code does not work, open a new issue
+If the code does not work or u have smth questions, open a new issue

 donate : 0x0005b9fa0D2932D5E879102919675692cF60C52a, CqC89ZhqzTxnkCPjJQYCXXTXbhw5fN1bK881daqWxcR1